 Fish Soup with Cumin

 Lately I’ve been getting pretty frustrated with trying to feed my kids.
 They’ve been avoiding their broth!
 When we first went on GAPS over a year ago they agreed to eat the soup and did grow to like it.
 But now that they are on the Full GAPS diet and doing fine, it’s easy for us to let the stock slide.
 The less they eat of it, the less they want.
-I can always get them to eat it by including tomatoes, but with Jupiter’s joint issues I don’t like to feed him nightshades all the … Continue reading Fish Soup Our Kids Love
+I can always get them to eat it by including tomatoes, but with Kid2’s joint issues I don’t like to feed him nightshades all the … Continue reading Fish Soup Our Kids Love

 An easy GAPS breakfast